Study in Australasia or North America

-If you choose one of our Study Abroad options, you will have the exciting opportunity to spend a year studying at an overseas university in North America, Australasia or Iceland.
+If you opt to study abroad, you will have the exciting opportunity to spend a year studying at an overseas university in North America or Australasia.

 Our Ecology and Conservation degree programme is available with a study abroad option.